MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminders.md

 - **Issued Delivery Reminder** - To view the delivery reminders for vendors.
 - **Delivery Reminder - Test** - To verify the delivery reminders before you issue them.

-For more information, see [Print Test Reports for Delivery Reminders](how-to-print-test-reports-for-delivery-reminders.md).